-The Canadian Code for Employer-Supported Volunteering is designed to provide guidance to workplaces to develop and enhance their ESV programs.
-It is intended to initiate thought and discussion within workplaces about the value of these programs and the impact employee volunteer engagement can have on achieving strategic business goals while affecting social change in communities.
-The Code aims to support the work of those who manage ESV programs within a workplace.
+The Canadian Code for Employer-Supported Volunteering is designed to provide guidance to workplaces on developing and enhancing their ESV programs.
+It is intended to initiate thought and discussion within workplaces about the value of these programs and the impact employee volunteer engagement can have on achieving strategic business goals while affecting social and environmental change in communities.
+Finally, the Code aims to support the work of those who manage ESV programs within a workplace.

 The Code recognizes and reflects the changing realities of today's volunteers, current employee volunteer engagement and management practice.
-It is flexible and applies to workplaces of all sizes, with different levels of resources, whether rural or urban, and crosses a range of mandates and sectors.
+It is flexible and applies to workplaces of all sizes, with different levels of resources, whether rural or urban, and crossing a range of industries.
 Elements of the Code are designed to be inclusive and applicable to a diversity of people, cultures, communities, opportunities and approaches.